Huskies vs. Bulldogs: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 UConn vs. Gonzaga: Betting Trends, Record ATS, Home/Road Splits - Elite Eight

-The No. 4 seed UConn Huskies (28-8) will play for a spot in the NCAA Tournament Final Four against the No. 3 seed Gonzaga Bulldogs (31-5) on Saturday at T-Mobile Arena.
-Bookmakers have installed as 2.5-point favorites to win the final game in the West Region bracket, which begins at 8:49 PM, airing on TBS.
-The over/under is set at 153.5 for the matchup.
+The No. 4 UConn Huskies (28-8) and the No. 3 Gonzaga Bulldogs (31-5) will compete for a spot in the Final Four of the NCAA Tournament on Saturday.
+UConn is favored by 2.5 points in the West Region bracket final, which begins at 8:49 PM on TBS.
+The matchup has an over/under of 153.5.

 UConn vs. Gonzaga Odds & Info